Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Introduction

-On the other hand, although deep learning has achieved attractive results in computer vision and natural language processing (NLP) \cite[]{guo2016deep, he2016, vaswani_attention_2017, torfi2020}, the direct application of deep neural networks to handle high-dimensional functional time series is rather difficult.
-For time series data, one major problem is that deep neural networks are black-box models and lack explainability, making it hard to understand the cross-sectionally and serially correlated relationships.
-However, explainability is essential in many applications.
-For example, in finance, healthcare, and weather forecasting, the accuracy and reliability of the model's predictions have considerable impacts on business decisions, patient outcomes, or people's safety, respectively.
-Additionally, the non-stationarity of the data and the large number of parameters in deep neural networks pose extra challenges for training.
+On the other hand, while deep learning has achieved impressive results in computer vision and natural language processing (NLP) \cite[]{guo2016deep, he2016, vaswani_attention_2017, torfi2020}, applying deep neural networks directly to handle high-dimensional functional time series is challenging.
+One major issue when dealing with time series data is that deep learning is a general black-box method that lacks explainability, thus making it difficult to understand the cross-sectionally and serially correlated relationships.
+However, explainability is crucial in many applications.
+For instance, in finance, healthcare, and climate change, the accuracy and reliability of a model's predictions have significant impacts on business decisions, patient outcomes, or environmental safety, respectively.
+Additionally, the non-stationarity of data and the large number of parameters in deep neural networks pose extra challenges during training.

-In this paper, we present an explainable approach, deep functional factor model (DF\textsuperscript{2}M), with the ability to discover nonlinear and non-Markovian dynamics in high-dimensional functional time series.
-As a Bayesian nonparametric model, DF\textsuperscript{2}M uses a functional version of factor model to perform dimension reduction, incorporates an Indian buffet process prior in the infinite-dimensional loading matrix to encourage column sparsity \cite[]{guo2021a}, utilizes a functional version of Gaussian process dynamical model to capture temporal dependence within latent functional factors, and adopts deep neural networks to construct the temporal kernel.
+In this paper, we propose an explainable approach called the deep functional factor model (DF\textsuperscript{2}M), which has the ability to discover nonlinear and non-Markovian dynamics in high-dimensional functional time series.
+Developed as a Bayesian nonparametric model, DF\textsuperscript{2}M employs a functional version of a factor model for dimension reduction, incorporates an Indian buffet process prior in the infinite-dimensional loading matrix to encourage column sparsity \cite[]{guo2021a}, utilizes a functional version of a Gaussian process dynamical model to capture temporal dependence within latent functional factors, and employs deep neural networks to construct the temporal kernel.